How Startups from the USA to France are Embracing the AI Wave

 Newfund startups reported that the main factors behind choosing another model or provider were:

 This disparity stems largely from cultural differences in risk tolerance and strategic focus.
 American firms are known for their willingness to embrace risk and push the boundaries of innovation, backed by substantial funding that fuels their ambitious AI ventures.
-In 2023, the USA's private investments in AI exceeded 67 billion dollars, while in France, it was around 1.7 billion.
+In 2023, the USA's private investments in AI exceeded 67 billion US dollars, compared to about 1.7 billion US dollars in France.
 French startups tend to be more cautious and deliberate, reflecting a more academic approach to innovation.
-This is compounded by the European Union's strong regulatory environment, visible with the EU AI Act, which sometimes slows down rapid tech adoption.
+This is compounded by the European Union's strong regulatory environment, visible with the EU AI Act, which sometimes slows down the rapid tech adoption.
 Additionally, the greater financial resources available in the U.S. lure talent away from France, which often trains individuals who then move to the U.S., further exacerbating the gap.

 This situation aligns with the strategy advocated by Newfund: leveraging local capabilities to create lasting champions.
 By focusing on reliability, adaptability, and the effective use of existing resources, French startups can position themselves as formidable players in the European AI arena.
 Viewing the U.S. market as an opportunity for expansion rather than mere competition could be key to international and local success, embodying a strategic approach that turns potential disadvantages into strengths.